dapr/quickstarts/8.observability/README.md

 Now deploy the distributed calculator application to your cluster following the instructions found in sample [3.distributed-calculator](https://github.com/dapr/samples/blob/master/3.distributed-calculator/README.md) and have the application running on a Kubernetes cluster.
 See that you can browse to the calculator UI via a browser.

-> **Note:** If the distributed calculator is already running on your cluster you will need to redeploy it for the tracing enablement to take effect.
+> **Note:** If the distributed calculator is already running on your cluster you will need to restart it for the tracing enablement to take effect.
+You can do so by running:

+> `kubectl rollout restart deployment/addapp deployment/calculator-front-end deployment/divideapp  deployment/multiplyapp  deployment/subtractapp`

 ## Discover and troubleshoot a performance issue using Zipkin

 To show how observability can help discover and troubleshoot issues on a distributed application, you'll update one of the services in the calculator app.
+This updated version will simulate a performance degradation in the multiply operation of the calculator that you will then investigate using the traces emitted by the Dapr sidecar.
 Run the following to apply a new version of the python-multiplier service:

 `kubectl apply -f ./deploy/python-multiplier.yaml`